torvalds/linux/Documentation/userspace-api/media/v4l/hist-v4l2.rst

 Added sliced VBI interface proposal.

-V4L2 in Linux 2.5.46, 2002-10
+V4L2 in GNU/Linux 2.5.46, 2002-10
 =============================

-Around October-November 2002, prior to an announced feature freeze of Linux 2.5, the API was revised, drawing from experience with V4L2 0.20.
+Around October-November 2002, prior to an announced feature freeze of GNU/Linux 2.5, the API was revised, drawing from experience with V4L2 0.20.
-This unnamed version was finally merged into Linux 2.5.46.
+This unnamed version was finally merged into GNU/Linux 2.5.46.

 1. As specified in :ref:`related`, drivers must make related device functions available under all minor device numbers.